 The School of Social Work offers a two-year, full-time MSW Program located in Cheney, WA and three-year, part-time MSW Programs in Everett, Vancouver and Eastern Washington.
 The full-time and part-time programs have identical admission requirements and curriculum.
 The MSW at EWU is not offered online.

 Admission to the MSW Program is based on the following:

 - Successful completion of a bachelor's degree from an accredited college or university.

 - Completion of 3 credit hours of an introductory statistics course covering descriptive and inferential statistics and basic hypothesis testing with a 2.5 or comparable grade.
-If you have not completed such a course, you must submit a plan in your admission material describing how you will complete this requirement prior to registering for the first quarter classes in the MSW program.
+There is a question on the online graduate application where it will ask if you have taken a statistics class.
+If you have completed a statistics course, then you must enter information about the course you completed.
+If you have not completed a statistic course, then you must describe your plan for completing this requirement.
+Your plan must allow you to complete the statistics requirement prior to registering for MSW classes in the first quarter of the program.
 The School of Social Work will be offering an online statistics class (SOWK 469) in spring and summer quarter for applicants to take to fulfill this requirement before the program starts in fall.

 The GRE is not required.

 Both MSW programs offer an Advanced Standing Option which allows qualified individuals to obtain a MSW in 11 months for the full-time program and in 18 months for the part-time program.
 Admission requirements are similar to those of the full-time program but also require a 3.50 cumulative GPA in undergraduate social work courses and a bachelor's degree in social work awarded no longer than seven years before the application date.
 The degree must be from a CSWE accredited undergraduate social work program.
 There are no exceptions to the stated admission requirements for Advanced Standing.
 The GRE is not required.